EMS tag fee to be on Nov. 3 election ballot

 Houston County voters will choose to add a $5 fee to vehicle registration renewals in the Nov.
 3 general election.

 The Houston County Commission approved to have the fee referendum added to the Nov.
-3 election ballot Monday.
+3 election ballot Aug.25.

 If the fee passes, generated revenue will benefit the Houston County EMS Association, which is made up of multiple rescue squads and ambulance services.